mlgill/mfoutparser/README.md

 ## Compatibility

 `mfoutparser` has been tested on python 2.7, 3.4, and 3.5.
-It requires the `numpy` (tested on version 1.10.1) and `pandas` (tested on version 0.17.1) libraries.
+It requires the `numpy` (tested on version 1.10.1) and `pandas` (version >= 0.17.1) libraries.
 IPython/Jupyter notebook (version >= 3.2.1) is required to run the demonstration notebook located in the `examples` directory.
 Matplotlib is required if plotting of the data is desired.

 ## Installation